GeomarPerales/Meteorolab/README.md

 ## 1. Description

-scripts developed for the laboratory practices of meteorology and climatology
+scripts developed for the laboratory practices of meteorology and climatology.

 ## 2. Python and Pandas query sources